Project Director (2010 - ; full-time from 1/12/2017): Dr George Beccaloni (e-mail firstname.lastname@example.org).

 George is the founder and Director/PI of the WCP.
 He is responsible for the overall direction of the project, for managing the project’s websites; entering metadata into the project's MS Access database and websites; writing and updating the project's transcription and other protocols; managing the work of the project's staff; chairing meetings; helping to track down manuscripts which the project doesn't already have; editorial decisions; writing project reports and funding applications; project publicity etc. He is also Senior Editor - checking and signing off on the final drafts of transcripts, and entering and editing the metadata in the project's database.

 George is a zoologist, evolutionary biologist, taxonomist, museum curator and science historian, who worked at the Natural History Museum, London as an entomologist for more than 20 years.
-He has studied aspects of Wallace's life and work for about 20 years.
-He is one of three co-executors of Wallace’s Literary Estate and the CEO of the Alfred Russel Wallace Trust.
-George was also the founder of the A. R. Wallace Memorial Fund, which was responsible for restoring Wallace’s grave in Broadstone, Dorset and for funding a number of other memorials to him, including a bronze statue now at London's Natural History Museum (NHM) (see https://wallacefund.myspecies.info/).
+He has studied aspects of Wallace's life and work for about 25 years and is one of three co-executors of Wallace’s Literary Estate and the CEO of the Alfred Russel Wallace Trust.
+George was the founder of the A. R. Wallace Memorial Fund, which was responsible for restoring Wallace’s grave in Broadstone, Dorset and for funding a number of other memorials to him, including a bronze statue now at London's Natural History Museum (NHM) (see https://wallacefund.myspecies.info/).
 He initiated and played a key role in the NHM's purchase the world's largest and most important collection of Wallace’s manuscripts, books and insect specimens from Wallace's grandsons in 2002.
 George has written a number of articles about Wallace and co-edited the book Natural Selection and Beyond: The Intellectual Legacy of Alfred Russel Wallace published by Oxford University Press in 2008 (2nd edition in 2010).
 He has copy edited many of the books on Wallace which have been published in recent years, most recently Costa's Radical by Nature.
 George has given numerous talks about Wallace and has travelled widely in the 'Malay Archipelago'.
 He was the Series/Historical Consultant for the multiple award winning BBC series about Wallace, Bill Bailey's Jungle Hero, and spent 3 weeks working in Indonesia with the camera team and the presenter, the comedian and natural historian Bill Bailey.